 Ontologists, Data Architects, and Developers use common names, definitions, and design patterns across the enterprise.

-The FIBO Data Model has a clear and concise design, fully mapped back to the source ontology, with more than one hundred Package, Hierarchy, and Concept diagrams.
+The FIBO Data Model has a clear and concise design, is fully mapped back to the source ontology, and has more than one hundred Package, Hierarchy, and Concept diagrams.

 A dependency diagram for the base (root-level) packages in FIB-DM.